goldfinchx/configs/README.md

     private ItemStack itemStackValue = new ItemStack(Material.STONE, 1);
     private Map<Integer, Material> mapValue = Map.of(1, Material.STONE);

-    @Ignore
     private final String ignoredValue;

-    private int rangedValue = 10;
+    private transient int ignoredValue2;

     public TestConfig(JavaPlugin plugin) {
         // Formats available: JSON and YAML (change the type of the file to x.json or x.yaml/x.yml) super("fileName.yml", plugin.getDataFolder().getPath());

-        // get updated values from the file and use this in your reload command this.reload();
+        // you MUST add this command to get updated values from the file and use this in your reload command this.reload();
     }
 }